goong-io/goong-map-react/examples/draw-polygon/README.md

 # Example: Draw Polygon

-Demonstrates how to use [react-map-gl-draw](https://github.com/uber/nebula.gl/tree/master/modules/react-map-gl-draw) to draw polygons with react-map-gl.
+Demonstrates how to use [react-map-gl-draw](https://github.com/uber/nebula.gl/tree/master/modules/react-map-gl-draw) to draw polygons with `@goongmaps/goong-map-react`.

 ## Usage